gistairc/HS-SOD/README.md

 # HS-SOD
 HyperSpectral Salient Object Detection Dataset

-Dataset Release date will be June, 2018
+Dataset will be released soon (on May 2018)!